Is breakfast really the most important meal of the day? Or, is that idea just something we’ve been

 sold told?
 It is possible you could look, feel, and perform better if you break up with breakfast and try fasting instead?
 Read on and find out!

-This has a lot of content, so if you’d like to get nicely-formatted PDF version of this article, and read it a little at a time, just click on the image below.
-If I ever make changes to this article, I’ll update the PDF version as well.
-You’d just need to request a new copy of it.
+This has a lot of content.
+If you’d like a nicely-formatted PDF version of this article, and read it a little at a time, just click here.

 A VERY Brief History of the American Breakfast

 Throughout history, breakfast has played a prominent dietary role in some cultures, and not in others.